mattsn0222/Self-Driving-Car/README.md

 ```
 rostopic echo /image_raw -b traffic_light_training.bag > training_image_raw
 ```
 The resulting text file is converted to RGB image list with the `trainer/raw2img.py` script.
+This technique for conversion captures every single frame in the ROSbag, whereas trying to play back the dataset and capture the /image_* topics in a ROS node loses a lot of frames due to congestion in our environment.

-Training was based on the distorted camera images, so undistorting images before prediction would be detrimental.
+The neural network training algorithm will heavily distort the images during the training process to prevent overtraining, therefore we judged that undistorting images before prediction would provide no substantial recognition quality improvement.

 To confirm that traffic light detection works on real life images, we used the ROSbag playback while the simulator was running as well.
 The car was "parked" before a traffic light in the simulator by manually crashing it into a tree.
 This was necessary to trigger the detection.